IgniteUI/help-topics/topics/02_Controls/Editors/01_igDateEditor/05_Migrating_to_the_new_igDateEditor.md

 nullText|Used to set text which appears in editor when editor has no focus and "value" in editor is null or empty string.|This option is renamed to `placeHolder` to better communicate what it does. renderInContainer|-|This option is removed. selectionOnFocus|Previously supported members: `select`, `-1`, `start`, `0`, `end`, `1`, `default`, `2`.|Now supported members are: `selectAll`, `atStart`, `atEnd`, `browserDefault`.
-The default value is `selectAll`. spin1Field | -|This option is renamed to limitSpinToCurrentField. spinOnReadOnly|This was used to override the "readOnly" option and allow changing "value" of editor on spin events. |This option is removed.
+The default value is `selectAll`. spin1Field | -|This option is renamed to `limitSpinToCurrentField`. spinOnReadOnly|This was used to override the "readOnly" option and allow changing "value" of editor on spin events. |This option is removed.
 Setting `readOnly` to `true` disables the spin buttons. textAlign|Default was `null`|Now default is `left`. theme|-|This option is removed.